ShakthiNR/Push-Ups-Logger/README.md

 Link To Use - https://pushups-loggers-shakthi.herokuapp.com/

-     - Used to log the pushs
+     - Used to log the push-ups
      - CRUD operation is implemented using Flask Framework
      - With Login / Sigin system you can access the app